The 4 Main Types Of Content For Writing Raps

 Of course, songs are allowed to have both fictional and real-life content.

 Controversial Content – Eminem heavily focused on this kind of content to catapult his career.

-Talking about topics people should talk about or making fun of things people shouldn’t make fun of.
+Talking about topics people shouldn’t talk about or making fun of things people shouldn’t make fun of.

 Doing anything outlandish in order to get talked about.

-Violence, sex, drugs, power, money… people say these things have a negative impact on society when spread but artistically speaking they are attention grabbing subject matter, which is why a lot of classic hip hop projects have revolved around them and still do.
+Violence, sex, drugs, power, money – people say these things have a negative impact on society when spread.
+However, artistically speaking, they are attention-grabbing subject matters, which is why a lot of classic hip hop projects have revolved around them and still do.

 Sometimes people like to rap about things they don’t really get to do in real life… so they fantasize and say the lyrics in their music.

 Conscious rap is a subgenre of hip hop that focuses on creating awareness and imparting knowledge.
 This kind of content is generally positive and calls for change or advancement.
 Conscious rappers traditionally have fought against violence, discrimination, and other ailments of society.